henley-regatta/aoc2025/README.md

 the __biggest__ number seen on the final line, boomshanka.
 The code is still blazingly quick and it gets the right answer even if it's a pretty ugly approach.

+* `python/day8part1.py` - In Which We Have to Seek Clues On The Internet.
+I flat-out didn't understand the question and came to the "right answer" for the sample data by a) assuming I did b) funging off-by-one errors everywhere.
+Needed help to understand that we should be MERGING strings of lights together not just appending them in pairs.
+I'm told this is a Disjoint Set problem but it's solvable mechanistically so, eh.
+Also had an early bug of "I know I need Euclidean distance so why did I forget to square everything and end up with Manhattan?" but that was obvious from the sample data and example.
+Frustrating, this one.